sachishrestha/Capstone-Project/README.md

 # Exploring-Bronx New York
 #### Data:
     .
 List of neighborhoods in Bronx, NY
     .
-Latitude and Longitude of these neighborhoods
+Latitude and Longitude of the neighborhoods
     .
 Venue data related to most common places in the Bronx
 #### Extracting the data:
     .
 Scrapping the Bronx neighborhoods via NYU spatial data provider